-If this is true, then it is reasonable to view the postal bank as an alternative or supplement to government-sponsored deposit insurance, a means to provide safe, convenient basic deposit and payment services to retail customers.
-As such, it may also contribute to systemic safety when panic causes money to "run" from private banks - although history shows that this recycling only works if the system is properly designed and judiciously administered.
-What this suggests is a return to the original, "narrow-bank," version of postal savings, limiting investments to liquid, market-priced government bonds.
-This would avoid the moral hazards of the existing FILP structure by separating the guaranteed postal bank from any investing that involves credit risk.
-And it would provide a yardstick for measuring whether the system is hedging its remaining (interest-rate and liquidity) risks and covering costs, so as to ensure that it is not unfairly subsidized.
+Thus, it is reasonable to view the postal bank as an alternative or supplement to government-sponsored deposit insurance, a means to provide safe, convenient basic deposit and payment services to retail customers.
+As such, it may also contribute to systemic safety when panic causes money to "run" from private banks-although history shows that this recycling only works if the system is properly designed and judiciously administered.
+What this suggests is a return to the original, "narrow bank," version of postal savings, limiting investments to liquid, market-priced government bonds.
+This would avoid the moral hazards of the existing Fiscal Investment and Loan Program (FILP) structure by separating the guaranteed postal bank from any investing that involves credit risk.
+And it would provide a yardstick for measuring whether the system is hedging its remaining (interest rate and liquidity) risks and covering costs, so as to ensure that it is not unduly subsidized.